-On June 1, 2015, the Company completed the acquisitions of (i) one facility from Choice Lifestyles ("Choice") for cash consideration of approximately \$25.9 million and (ii) 15 facilities from Care UK Limited ("Care UK") for approximately \$88.2 million.
+On June 1, 2015, the Company completed the acquisitions of (i) one facility from Choice Lifestyles ("Choice") for approximately \$25.9 million and (ii) 15 facilities from Care UK Limited ("Care UK") for approximately \$88.2 million.
 The inpatient psychiatric facility acquired from Choice has 42 beds and is located in England.
 The inpatient psychiatric facilities acquired from Care UK have an aggregate of 299 beds and are located in England.

-On April 1, 2015, the Company completed the acquisitions of (i) two facilities from Choice for cash consideration of approximately \$37.5 million, (ii) Pastoral Care Group ("Pastoral") for approximately \$34.2 million and (iii) Mildmay Oaks f/k/a Vista Independent Hospital ("Mildmay Oaks") for cash consideration of approximately \$14.9 million.
+On April 1, 2015, the Company completed the acquisitions of (i) two facilities from Choice for approximately \$37.5 million, (ii) Pastoral Care Group ("Pastoral") for approximately \$34.2 million and (iii) Mildmay Oaks f/k/a Vista Independent Hospital ("Mildmay Oaks") for approximately \$14.9 million.
 The two inpatient psychiatric facilities acquired from Choice have an aggregate of 48 beds and are located in England.
 Pastoral operates two inpatient psychiatric facilities with an aggregate of 65 beds located in Wales.
 Mildmay Oaks is an inpatient psychiatric facility with 67 beds located in England.